 Place Bamboo Steamer on the Wok/Pan

 If you’re using the steamer for the first time, we suggest soaking the rim of the bottom layer in water before using it so that the wood won’t burn.
-You can also get a steamer with a metal band so that your piece of cookware won’t burn where it touches the wok or pan.
-While the water is still cold, carefully put the stacked bamboo steamers in the wok or pan filled with water.
+You can also get a steamer with a metal band so that your piece of cookware doesn’t burn where it touches the wok or pan.
+While the water is still cold, carefully place the stacked bamboo steamers in the wok or pan filled with water.
 Turn on the heat, and wait for the water to produce steam.

+- Always check the water level.
 Always keep an eye on your steamer.
 The water will evaporate from the pan and eventually run dry if you don’t refill it.
 Carefully pour water from the sides of the pan to keep the steam going.
 Do this until your food is completely cooked through.

 How to Find the Best Bamboo Steamer